 For a more targeted solution, look into SolarWinds Database Performance Analyzer (DPA), which continuously monitors your database and its performance, making sure everything is functioning as it should be.
 It provides insights as to why performance flagged at a particular point, as well as historical data and performance predictions based on past use.

-DPA uses machine learning processes to understand how your databases typically operate and can use this information to detect anomalies in performance or red flags signaling a security issue.
+DPA uses machine learning processes to understand how your database users typically operate and can use this information to detect anomalies in performance or red flags signaling a security issue.
 You can try it free for 14 days.

 Why SQL Server Security Is Important